strangerstudios/pmpro-add-name-to-checkout/readme.txt

 * BUG FIX/ENHANCEMENT: Using trim() when checking name fields to disallow blank names.
 * ENHANCEMENT: Make add-on translation ready.
 (Thanks, Thomas Sjolshagen)
 * ENHANCEMENT: WordPress coding standards.
+* FEATURE: Now showing the User Information section with name fields if a user is already logged in at checkout.

 = .3.1 =
 * BUG: Fixed error when PHP short tags is disabled.